Reduce work

 1. Work on a part-time basis

-If you want to reduce your working hours by, say, 50%, you must make the necessary arrangements with your manager, who in turn will inform ING CDC Pensioenfonds.
-As a result of your decision, your salary will be lower and you will build up less old-age pension, partner pension and orphans’ pension.
+If you want to reduce your working hours, you must make the necessary arrangements with your manager, if you still build up pension in NN CDC Pensioenfonds

 2. Retire on a part-time basis